 FIFO - In messaging, stands for first-in, first-out.
 The order of messages that are sent and received is preserved, and are delivered exactly one time.

 FTP - File Transfer Protocol defines how files are sent to each other.
-FTP also acts like a program, sharing files between remote computer.
+FTP also acts like a program, sharing files between remote computers.

 Generated documentation - An Enterprise feature that provides a downloadable report that details the job layout, components, SQL, and properties.